Technical Avoidance and Its Impact on Thai Tech

 • Have shipped real systems

-• Know exactly where things break
+• Understand where things usually break

 In Thailand, not always, but often, direction stops at “go do [buzzword].”

-Testers often code.
+• Testers frequently write code.

 “I wish I weren’t an AI engineer.